 This will make sure you can get the most out of limited resources by allocating them to tasks that have the highest impact.

 There are a million different ways to prioritize a roadmap, but a quantitative and time-efficient way is by using a simple "prioritization matrix" or "weighted scoring model".
-This is a proven framework which will help to identify risk and ensure the success of your roadmap.
+This is a proven framework that will help to identify risks and ensure the success of your roadmap.

 Write down all the possible items of work that your team could kickstart right now.
 For example, for software this could be: